dabeng/OrgChart/README.md

 # [React Version](https://github.com/dabeng/react-orgchart)

 ## Foreword
-- First of all, thanks a lot for [wesnolte](https://github.com/wesnolte)'s great work:blush: -- [jOrgChart](https://github.com/wesnolte/jOrgChart).
+First of all, thanks a lot for [wesnolte](https://github.com/wesnolte)'s great work:blush: -- [jOrgChart](https://github.com/wesnolte/jOrgChart).
 The thought that using nested tables to build out the tree-like orgonization chart is amazing.
 This idea is more simple and direct than its counterparts based on svg
-- Unfortunately, it's long time not to see the update of jOrgChart. on the other hand, I got some interesting ideas to add, so I choose to create a new repo.
+Unfortunately, it's long time not to see the update of jOrgChart. on the other hand, I got some interesting ideas to add, so I choose to create a new repo.
-- Font Awesome provides us with administration icon, second level menu icon and loading spinner.

 ## Features
 - Supports both local data and remote data (JSON).